First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

 which is the identity for inputs satisfying the restrictions and is undefined otherwise.
 Let us see how this function can be derived.
 Thanks to Proposition~\ref{prop:WellTypedFo}, the restrictions of Theorem~\ref{thm:normalise} are first-order definable, say by a first-order query $\phi$.
 By virtue of Proposition~\ref{prop:forat}, the characteristic function of $\phi$ is derivable.
 Now following the label's root of the input, we either output the input tree if the label says that it satisfies the query $\phi$, or outputs the undefined symbol otherwise.
 This last function can be easily derived.
 From now on, we suppose that our $\lambda$-terms satify the restrictions of Theorem~\ref{thm:normalise}.

-To normalise $\lambda$-terms, we proceed by induction on the set of types $\Tt$.
-The main observation is that, if the evaluation of a redex of type $\sigma\rightarrow \tau$ creates new redexes, then their types are either $\sigma$ or $\tau$.
-They belong, in particular, to $\Tt\setminus\{\sigma\rightarrow\tau\}$.
-As a consequence, we only need to show that the function that evaluates all the redexes of a fixed type is derivable.
-As we only create strictly smaller redexes, we need to iterate this process only finitely many times, the bound being the size of $\Tt$.

-Since we have only finitely many typed variables, it is enough to show that the function that evaluates all the redexes of a fixed type $\sigma$ and a fixed variable $x$ is derivable.
-This will be our goal in the rest of this section.

-\begin{proposition} Let $X$ be a finite set of simply typed variables, $\typeset$ be a finite set of simple types, $x$ be a variable in $X$ and $\sigma$ a simple type in $\Tt$.
-The following tree-to-tree function is derivable: \begin{itemize} \item{\bf Input.} A $\lambda$-term $t$ over variables $X$. \item {\bf Output.} The $\lambda$-term obtained by evaluating in $t$ all the $x$-redexes of type $\sigma$, if $t$ is in $\NonLinTerms \Tt X$, and undefined otherwise. \end{itemize} \end{proposition}
+To normalise $\lambda$-terms satisfying the conditions of Thm.~\ref{thm:normalise}, the main observation is that the evaluation of a redex does not create new redexes.
+Hence, it suffices to reduce all the available redexes in such term to reach the normal form.

-To show this proposition, we will factorise (via a derivable function) our \lambdaterms into factors satisfying the following properties: \begin{itemize} \item[(P1)] All the $x$-redexes of type $\sigma$ fall entirely into one of the factors. \item[(P2)] Each factor have a a very specific shape called \emph{thin}.
+To show Thm.~\ref{thm:normalise}, we will factorise (via a derivable function) our \lambdaterms into factors satisfying the following properties: \begin{itemize} \item[(P1)] Every full redex falls into one of the factors. \item[(P2)] Each factor have a a very specific shape called \emph{thin}.
 These factors are those $\lambda$-terms with ports whose normal form have the shape of a word (by opposition to trees, which is the general case). \end{itemize} By properties (P1) and (P2), it is enough to show that normalisation of thin \lambdaterms (with ports) is derivable.
 For this purpose, our strategy will be to prove that the word obtained by normalising a thin \lambdaterm results from a pre-order traversal.
 Since pre-order traversal is a prime function, this implies that normalisation of thin $\lambda$-terms is derivable.

 The last ingredient to conclude the proof is to notice that $\beta$-reducing the factors of (a factorisation of) a $\lambda$-term, then applying a flattening, is the same thing as $\beta$-reducing the original $\lambda$-term, which follows directly from the fact that $\beta$-reduction is a congruence on terms.
 This concludes the proof.